-11 Making the best use of solar energy to heat and illuminate buildings
+12 Making the best use of solar energy to heat and illuminate buildings

-12 Sun pipes are a natural lighting system that channels natural daylight from roofs to indoor environments.
+13 Sun pipes are a natural lighting system that channels natural daylight from roofs to indoor environments.

-- with some mechanical ventilation (such as Passivhaus) there will be less temperature fluctuations and high thermal mass could cause potential for overheating. - I. Provision of natural ventilation This is the process of supplying and removing air through an indoor space without using mechanical systems.
+- Provision of natural ventilation This is the process of supplying and removing air through an indoor space without using mechanical systems.
 This enables the flow of external air to an indoor space as a result of pressure or temperature differences. - J. Planting and soft landscaping Vegetation, trees, green roofs and green walls are also important for reducing energy required to cool buildings.
 They provide shade and stabilise microsystems.
 Trees can also help with CO2 absorption and they trap particles so have an air quality benefit.